ShaunCurtis/Blazr.Demo/documents/CQS-Data-Pipeline.md

 To build a more succinct implementation we need to accept:

  - The 80/20 rule.
 Not every request can be fulfilled by our standard implementation.
 We need a custom approach for these.
  - We need a "compliant" generics based ORM to interface with our data store.
-This implementation uses *Entity Framework* which gives us that.
+This implementation uses *Entity Framework* which provides that.
- - There's going to be some quite complicated generics implemented in the base classes.
+ - There will be some quite complicated generics implemented in the base classes.

 ## Results

 Before diving into requests and handlers, we need a set of standard results they return: `TResult` of the request.
 Each is defined a `record` containing status information and, if a request, the data set.
-They must be JSON serializable as they are used in Web APIs.
-They're self explanatory.
+They are used in Web APIs so must be serializable.
+They are shown below and need no explanation.

 ```csharp
 public record ListProviderResult<TRecord>